diogro/expressionVariance-manuscript/main.md

-## Sequence variation and gene expression connectivity

-Next, we explore the role evolutionary forces may play in driving variation in transcriptional variance across genes.
+## Evolutionary forces at play in shaping transcriptional variance

-To that end, we use gene-level summary statistics focused on three measures: nucleotide diversity ($\pi$), gene expression connectivity, and an estimate of the proportion of substitutions that are adaptive ($\alpha$).
+We use three gene-level summary statistics, nucleotide diversity (π), gene expression connectivity, and the rate of adaptive substitutions (α), as proxy to assess whether selection might be involved in shaping gene expression variance.
 For all the correlations in this section we use partial Spearman correlations that include the mean gene expression rank as a covariate, which accounts for any residual mean-variance correlation.
-Nucleotide diversity is used as a proxy for the effect of cis-regulatory variation on transcriptional variance.
+Nucleotide diversity is used as a proxy for the impact of cis-regulatory genetic variation on transcriptional variance.
+As expected, low-variance genes tend to have lower levels of polymorphisms (partial Spearman correlation, ρ = 0.184, p < 10^-3^).
-We expect variance to increase with nucleotide diversity and indeed, we find a positive correlation of 0.184 between $\pi$ and the gene expression rank (p < 10^-3^).
-Gene-gene connectivity, a proxy for gene regulatory interactions and selective constraints [@Mahler2017-bb], in turn, should be negatively correlated with transcriptional variance, as highly connected genes are expected to be more constrained in their variation.
+Gene-gene connectivity, a proxy for gene regulatory interactions and selective constraints [@Mahler2017-bb], is, in turn, negatively correlated with the expression variance (partial Spearman correlation, ρ = 0.184, p $\approx$ 6 \times 10^-3^), confirming the expectation that highly connected genes are more constrained in their variation.
-Consistent with this expectation, we find a negative partial Spearman correlation of -0.024 between connectivity and the gene expression rank (p $\approx$ 6 \times 10^-3^).
-Finally, we also find a negative partial Spearman correlation of -0.046 (p $\approx$ 10^-3^) for $\alpha$, in line with the expectation that genes under stronger selection should be less variable.
+Finally, we also find a negative partial Spearman correlation (ρ = -0.046 (p $\approx$ 10^-3^) for $\alpha$, in line with the expectation that genes under stronger selection should be less variable.
 Despite all associations being significant and in the expected direction, their effect sizes are very small, suggesting a weak link between these broad measures and transcriptional variance.

-## How do molecular signatures of gene regulation relate to gene expression variance?
+## Specific gene regulatory signatures are associated with transcriptional variance

-We assess how local epigenetic features relate to gene expression variance.
-We use each gene, including the surrounding 10 kb on both ends, to calculate the proportion of gene regions that correspond to epigenetic signatures of gene regulation defined through ChromHMM [@ernst2012chromhmm] chromatin states.
+To assess how local epigenetic features relate to gene expression variance we calculate the proportion of the gene (+- 10Kb) that correspond to epigenetic signatures of gene regulation defined through ChromHMM [@ernst2012chromhmm] chromatin states.
 Chromatin states associated with distal (i.e., non-promoter) gene regulation are positively correlated with the across-study variance rank, regardless of whether the regulatory effect on gene expression is positive or negative (@fig:lineplot; see also "across-study" correlations in supplementary fig. 1A).
-For example, both the proportion of gene regions made up of enhancers and repressed genomic states are positively correlated with gene expression variance (BH adjusted spearman correlation p < 0.05).
-Histone modifications associated with active promoters, as well as transcribed states, are inversely correlated with gene expression variance (supplementary fig. 1A), whereas they are positively correlated with the mean rank (supplementary fig. 1B).
-Taken together, these results are compatible with gene expression variance being more associated with distal (i.e., non-promoter) gene regulation, rather than the overall active transcriptional state of a gene region, as is the case with mean gene expression.
+For example, both the proportion of gene regions made up of enhancers and repressed genomic states are positively correlated with gene expression variance (BH adjusted Spearman correlation, p < 0.05).
+In contrast, histone modifications associated with active promoters, as well as transcribed states, are inversely correlated with gene expression variance (supplementary fig. 1A), whereas they are positively correlated with the mean rank (supplementary fig. 1B).
+Taken together, these results are compatible with gene expression variance being regulated through distal (i.e., non-promoter) gene regulatory mechanisms, rather than the overall active transcriptional state of a gene region, as is the case with mean gene expression.

 ![Proportion of gene regions made up of ChromHMM chromatin states for genes in the top and bottom 5% of the across-study variance rank metric.
 Line plot contrasts the proportion of gene regions made up of the indicated chromatin states for genes in the top and bottom 5% of the across-study variance rank metric.
 Ends denote the median proportion of gene regions made up of the chromatin state, and error bars represent the standard error of the mean.
 States colored black are not significant, all others exhibit significant differences in gene region made up of the chromatin state for genes in the top and bottom 5% of the variance rank metric (BH adjusted Wilcoxon signed-rank test, p < 0.05).
 Het indicates heterochromatin; TSS, transcription start sites; znf, zinc finger genes.](figures/top_bottom_5pVarrank_fxnlGen_lineplot_10kb_simplified.png){#fig:lineplot width=350px}

-We also explore the relationship between tissue-specific ChromHMM chromatin states and SD rank and contrast these tissue-level analyses to the across-study analysis outlined above.
-Many of the across-study correlations are recapitulated at the tissue-specific level, including a strong and highly consistent positive correlation between the proportion of gene regions made up of enhancer states and that gene’s expression variance, and an inverse relationship between gene expression variance and histone marks associated with gene transcription (supplementary fig. 1A).
+Given that ChromHMM chromatin states are available for specific tissues, we asked whether the regulatory signatures associated with the across-study variance rank are recapitulated at the tissue level.
+Many of the across-study correlations are recapitulated at the tissue-specific level (with two exceptions see below), including a strong and highly consistent positive correlation between the proportion of gene regions made up of enhancer states and that gene’s expression variance, and an inverse relationship between gene expression variance and histone marks associated with gene transcription (supplementary fig. 1A).
 Two blood associations stand out as being different from the consistent effects across the other tissue-level and across-study associations.
-First, the weak (i.e., histone marks associated with both activating and repressive functions) promoter state is positively correlated with gene expression variance in all comparisons except blood.
+First, the weak (i.e., histone marks associated with both activating and repressive functions) promoter state is positively correlated with gene expression variance in all comparisons except for blood.
 Second, the consistent inverse correlation of gene expression variance with weak transcription is reversed in blood, such that there is a positive correlation between histone marks associated with weak transcription and blood gene expression variance (supplementary fig. 1A).
 Taken together, these results suggest that, rather than genes with a bivalent promoter state (i.e., poised genes) exhibiting more expression variance, blood high-variance genes are more likely already expressed at basal levels (i.e., weakly transcribed), as discussed previously [@Rogatsky2014-bi].

 Immediate early genes (IEGs) respond quickly to external signals without requiring _de novo_ protein synthesis, and a bivalent state has been reported to be associated with IEG promoters [reviewed in @Bahrami2016-dx].
 Given our results that genes with high expression variance are enriched for cellular signaling and response mechanisms (@fig:go_tails A), and bivalent promoter states are correlated with the gene expression variance rank (supplementary fig. 1A), we hypothesized that IEGs would be enriched within genes in the top expression variance ranks.
-This was the case for all tissue-level gene expression variance ranks (enrichment ratios range from 3.3-8.8, Bonferroni-adjusted hypergeometric test, p < 0.05), except for in blood (enrichment ratio = 1.2, hypergeometric test, p = 0.3).
+This was the case for all tissue-level gene expression variance ranks (enrichment ratios range from 3.3-8.8, Bonferroni-adjusted hypergeometric test, p < 0.05), except for blood (enrichment ratio = 1.2, hypergeometric test, p = 0.3).
 Thus, once again blood stands out when attempting to understand genomic regulatory drivers of expression variance.
 In all, while high-variance genes are generally shared across tissues and enriched for immune and environmental signaling pathways, it seems that the gene regulatory mechanisms governing their expression are distinct between immune cell types and other tissues studied here.

 ## Linking expression variance and disease

-To explore the link between transcription variance and genes known to be associated with human diseases, we used a dataset designed to provide causal relationships between gene expressions and complex traits/diseases (based on a probabilistic transcriptome-wide association study (PTWAS) [@Zhang2020-cl]).
+To explore the link between transcription variance and genes known to be associated with human diseases, we used a data set designed to provide causal relationships between gene expressions and complex traits/diseases (based on a probabilistic transcriptome-wide association study (PTWAS) [@Zhang2020-cl]).
 Using the list of significant gene-disease pairs at 5% FDR provided by Zhang et al. [-@Zhang2020-cl], we performed a hypergeometric enrichment test for the top 5% high- and low-variance genes in our across-study rank and in all tissue-specific gene variance ranks.
 We use both across-study and tissue-specific ranks because some genes only appear in the tissue-specific rank due to their limited tissue-specific gene expression.
 In the high-variance group, we find no enrichment in the across-study rank, but we do find enrichment of genes annotated for allergy, immune disease, and endocrine system disease among the high-variance genes in several tissue-specific variance ranks.